sirgomo/ryby-shop-frontend/README.md

 4. Shopping Cart with paypal payment
 5. Item on the homepage, direct addition to the cart, changing the variant and adding one piece to the cart
 6. Item details - details of the item as well as the possibility of adding quantities for each item variant.
+7. Get items listed on eBay (first import them using listingId)